A Beginner’s Guide to Consuming Cannabis Edibles and Concentrates

 High potency.

 Making cannabis concentrates takes professionals.
 It is difficult and possibly dangerous.
 They take a lot of forms: wax, kief, powders, resin, hash, and so on.
-But, “concentrates” usually refers to wax and shatter.
+But "concentrates" usually refers to wax and shatter.

 This reduction produces a potent product.
 You can expect as much as 70% to 90% THC, and you must know how to handle that dose.
 That potency can induce paranoia, delirium, panic, hallucinations, and lung infections.
-Consumers are at extra risk if they already suffer from schizophrenia, psychosis, or bipolar disorder.
+Consumers are at extra risk if they already have schizophrenia, psychosis, or bipolar disorder.

 Efficient impact.

-Adam Drury, writing for GreenRushDaily.com, says, “Due to the concentrated nature of dabs, you’re simply taking in more THC than you could smoking flower or even eating edibles.
-And that THC sticks around in your system longer, making sure you absorb as much as possible.”
+Adam Drury, writing for GreenRushDaily.com, says, "Due to the concentrated nature of dabs, you're simply taking in more THC than you could smoke flower or even eating edibles.
+And that THC sticks around in your system longer, making sure you absorb as much as possible."

 Expect side-effects.